onap/doc/docs/platform/architecture/index.rst

 Architecture
 ============
+ONAP is no longer a platform, rather it provides various network automation functions, and security reference configuration in LFN.

-ONAP is a comprehensive platform for orchestration, management, and automation of network and edge computing services for network operators, cloud providers, and enterprises.
+ONAP provides network automation functions for orchestration, management, and automation of network and edge computing services for network operators, cloud providers, and enterprises.
 Real-time, policy-driven orchestration and automation of physical, virtual, and cloud native network functions enables rapid automation of new services and complete lifecycle management critical for 5G and next-generation networks.

-The ONAP project addresses the rising need for a common automation platform for telecommunication, cable, and cloud service providers—and their solution providers—to deliver differentiated network services on demand, profitably and competitively, while leveraging existing investments.
+The ONAP project addresses the need for automation functions for telecommunication, cable, and cloud service providers—and their solution providers—to deliver differentiated network services on demand, profitably and competitively, while leveraging existing investments.